05divya05/Market-Place-180/README.md

 Open a terminal or command prompt.
 Navigate to the folder containing all `.java` files.

 Compile all Java files using:

-javac *.java
+(Don't forget to use cd src if using git version) javac *.java

 ### Start Server